decima/kip/README.md

 And you're good to go ! :tada:

+For more installation options and configurations, please check [INSTALL.md](INSTALL.md)

 ## Getting started

 Your markdown files should be placed in the folder specified in the `FILE_STORAGE` environment variable (by default in `./var/storage`).